osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% endandroid%}

+&nbsp;&nbsp;&nbsp;&nbsp;

 **Nordic/backcountry skiing piste** is also used for the Ski navigation.
-This piste type can, or cannot have a direction, none of difficulty and most often goes beyond the boundaries of the ski resort.
-When navigating along this type of pistes, the Departure and Destination points often can successfully be exchanged.
+This piste type has no difficulty; can, or cannot have a direction, and most often it goes beyond the boundaries of the ski resort.
+When navigating along this type of pistes, the Departure and Destination points often can be exchanged.

 {% data reusables.general.android-ios-switcher %}